RemDelaporteMathurin/FESTIM-SurfaceKinetics-Validation/README.md

 ## How to use

+Jupyter books in the folder can be inspected online with Binder: https://mybinder.org/v2/gh/KulaginVladimir/FESTIM-SurfaceKinetics-Validation/HEAD

-Clone this repository to your local machine.
+For a local use, clone this repository to your local machine.

 ```
 git clone https://github.com/KulaginVladimir/FESTIM-SurfaceKinetics-Validation